ericfransen/notes/COMMANDS.md

 - `note -daily`
   - Finds or creates the note for the current day in your designated daily notes folder.

+- `note -yesterday`
+  - Opens daily note from yesterday, or if not found, the last daily note captured.

 - `note -template` -or- shorthand: `note %`
   - Launches a fuzzy search of the template folder for template selection.